 Run STAGING server and

 Update PRODUCTION server.
-You can do that in the Action tab.
+You can do that in the Overview tab.

 Adding manual confirmation